-Your child will be sent home with a colour banded book to match their ability and a library book.
+Your child will be sent home with a book matched to their phonics learning and a library book.

 Reading books will be changed on a weekly basis.
-Please bring you child’s reading book and diary every day as we are always looking for extra opportunities to listen to them read.
+Please bring you child’s reading book every day as we are always looking for extra opportunities to listen to them read.

 We ask that you try to share a book with your child at least three times a week.
 It really does make a difference.
 If your child finds some of the words difficult, remind them to use their phonics for support.
 Alongside reading the text, ask your child questions about the book and what they think might happen next in the story.
-Please write a comment each time you listen to your child read or share a storybook together.
+Please log your child's reading on our 'Boom Reader' app.
 Children who read three times or more will be entered into our class 'Reading Challenge' draw.
 Each week a child's name will be chosen at random and they will win a prize from the prize box.

 Our library book day will be Thursday.
 Your child will only need to bring their library book back on this day if they want to change it.